davewoloszyn/devdocs/docs/apis/plugintypes/sms/index.md

 ### hook_listener.php

-There a couple of hooks dispatched from the core_sms API which can be listened by the plugin.
+[Hooks](/apis/core/hooks/index.md) can be dispatched from the SMS API which the plugin can then listened to.
 It is necessary for plugins developers to assess these hooks and implement accordingly.

 #### after_sms_gateway_form_hook

-This hook will allow plugins to add their relevant form field from the plugin to allow users to add required configs for the SMS gateway.
+This hook will allow plugins to add required form fields to assist users in configuring their SMS gateway.

 ```php title="Listener method for after_sms_gateway_form_hook"